Frequently asked questions about law enforcement in health care settings.

 The best way to prevent your child from getting pertussis is to vaccinate in early childhood with the Dtap (diphtheria, tetanus, acellular pertussis) immunization.

 Pregnant people in their last trimester of every pregnancy should get the Tdap (tetanus, diphtheria and pertussis) booster.
 This vaccine will protect not only the pregnant person from pertussis but also their soon-to-be newborn baby.
-When getting wound care for stitches, the tetanus booster usually given will now include the pertussis booster in Tdap.
+When getting wound care for stitches, the tetanus booster usually given now includes pertussis protection in the Tdap vaccine.

 Other ways to protect your child from getting pertussis include:

-• All babies should follow the Centers for Disease Control and Prevention schedule for pertussis vaccination.
+• We recommend following the American Academy of Pediatrics (AAP) guidelines for pertussis vaccination.
 This starts the pertussis series at 2 months old.

 What should I do if I suspect my child or teen has pertussis?